MLB: Bryce Harper Comes To Bat To ‘Fresh Prince of Bel Air’ Theme Song

 According to MLB.com reporter Todd Zolecki on Twitter, Harper said that he thought the song “would be fun as his walk-up song in spring training,” but that he’ll be using a different song when he comes to bat once the regular season starts.
 Harper’s debut drew a sell-out crowd to Spectrum Field, which rose for a standing ovation for Harper’s first time at bat.

 While some players use a signature song that they use all the time, Harper has used a variety of walk-up music throughout his career.
-According to a Washington Post article in 2017, that season Harper always used Moby’s “Flower” his first time at bat in each game, Kendrick Lamar’s “Fearless” for his second at bat and Sam Hunt’s “Body Like a Back Road” for his third.
+According to a Washington Post article in 2017, that season Harper always used Moby’s “Flower” his first time at bat in each game, Kendrick Lamar’s “Fearless” for his second at bat, and Sam Hunt’s “Body Like a Back Road” for his third.

 .@bryceharper3 walking up to the Fresh Prince theme song > pic.twitter.com/g8caE0T9H1